y330/FragmentQR/index.md

 ### [](#what-browsers-and-oss-see-the-text-highlighted-in-yellow-when-they-scan-the-qr-code-or-open-the-link)**What browsers and Operating Systems see the text fragments highlighted in yellow when they scan the QR code or open the link?**

+(Mentioned above already, but herea more in depth answer:)
 Since the QR code contains the text fragment link, the QR code and the link are the same.
 The yellow highlight comes from the **Scroll to text fragment** feature, so the question is:

 > *Which browsers and OSs support Scroll to text fragment or a feature similar to it?*